ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 want to take that chance, and that might mean sacrificing all other benefits for short term gain.

+Sometimes being forced to think of all the edge-cases upfront is exactly what I need: when implementing a protocol or a parser or things like that, I want all the help I can with dealing with a million abstractions, because those abstractions are pushed onto me.
+So I'm not being dismissive of that use case.

-I want to work with a very small set of abstraction and just make the simplest thing that can possibly work without thinking about any of the edge cases.
-I might get a runtime error, but 90% of the time it will work and that will be good enough for me to sell my product, adapt to a new market, who knows.
+But (most of the time) I want to work with a very small set of abstraction and just make the simplest thing that can possibly work without thinking about any of the edge cases.
+I might get a runtime error, but the code will work 90% of the time and that will be good enough for me to sell my product, adapt to a new market, who knows.

 Having a type system that forces me to think about those edge cases works against this stated goal.
 It forces me to be correct above all,